 Unlike the Inca division of residential, ceremonial and agricultural areas of their cities, the Chachapoyas built homes mixed in with religious buildings and artisan workshops.
 Another unique feature of the culture is that families buried their ancestors under their homes, believing that the dead protected them.
 The elite burned the city, rather than allow it to be captured by the Spanish.
 It was forgotten for centuries and “re-discovered” in 1843 by the Italian Antonio Raimondi.
 There are few signs and plaques in the ruins, so a guide is highly recommended.

-You have the option to take the cable car from Nuevo Tingo or to hike from Tingo Viejo.
+To get to Kuélap you can take the cable car from Nuevo Tingo or hike from Tingo Viejo.
 If you are going without a guiding service, make sure you go to the right place.
-If you hike up, the trail is nine km and takes about four hours due to the elevation gain.
+If you hike up, the trail is nine km and takes about four hours.
 If you take the cable car, you’ll be at the top in 20 minutes.

 The hike up to Kuélap is just that, uphill.
 The trail is wide and easy to follow but it’s advisable to take it slow for the altitude and steepness.
 Also, if the sun is out it will be strong so make sure you have a good hat and sunscreen.